Short URL for this page:

 Colonel Benjamin J. Sweet, commander of Camp Douglas in 1864‑1865.

 Prisoners continued to arrive so fast that Sweet had to double accommodations.
-Most of these recent arrivals were "souvenirs" of Indicates a West Point graduate and gives his Class.Hood's defeats.
+Most of these recent arrivals were "souvenirs" of Indicates a West Point graduate, Class of 1853: a link to his biographical entry in Cullum's Register.Hood's defeats.
 Again, these men were weak and destitute when they arrived at Camp Douglas.
 The table accompanying this narrative shows 7,652 new arrivals during 1864.
 Two hundred federal enlisted men also were held at Douglas during the year; 23,037 prisoners were treated in the hospitals, and 1,156 died.
 With only 420 hospital beds, one can well understand the urgent need for more facilities.38

 All this activity on the part of Sweet was reflected in the report of July 25, 1864, which indicated that the camp was in excellent condition, well disciplined and policed.
 The change since April was astonishing.
 For example, there was the new hospital with 225 beds, well kept.
 Only forty-six cases of smallpox were known; interment now was made by a sexton under contract.
 On September 9 the smallpox hospital was ordered removed to Dull Grove, the move to be p59 paid for from prison funds.
 About this time, Sweet received authorization to build new quarters on the prison square to take care of expected new prisoners, at a cost of $500 per building.39